WanderingBrooks/MalAnywhere/README.md

  * textStatus
  * errorThrown

+ If one of the fields other than code is = -1 that means for that specific code the information is irrelavent or not obtainable

  |Code |Description                                                                       |
  |-----|----------------------------------------------------------------------------------|
  | -3  | Some other error besides invalid crednetials went wrong when performing an ajax  |